DoryAzar/caligrafy/README.md

 > For more advanced installation, check the documentation [here](https://github.com/DoryAzar/mvc/wiki/1.-Getting-Started)

+## New in Caligrafy
++ Caligrafy can now support VueJS a progressive Javascript framework that helps you build powerful user interfaces

+> Learn more about VueJS [here](https://vuejs.org/)

 ## Dependencies

 This framework uses several third-party librairies that are included in the distribution